 Nutty with a light cocoa flavor and hint of cinnamon, the pie crust you see in the photos was an experiment, sort of!
 It's based on my popular vegan GF pie crust but with a hint of cocoa added.

-To make it, follow the instructions for rolling out the pie dough and baking the crust as detailed in this gluten-free vegan pie crust recipe, but use this ingredient list:
+To make it, you'll follow the exact instructions in this gluten-free vegan pie crust recipe, but use this ingredient list instead:

 - 1 ½ cups fine almond flour (168 grams)